 Explain one way human resource management practices can improve business performance.

-Analyse how changes in leadership style and corporate culture might affect employee motivation at SteelForm Ltd.
+Analyse how the shift toward a task-oriented culture and greater accountability in middle management might affect employee motivation at SteelForm Ltd.

 Comment on how the net profit margin might influence future HR investment decisions.